astraly-labs/Pragma/README.md

 STARKNET_NETWORK=alpha-goerli
 ```

 Then you can use the Starknet CLI to invoke the contract.
 For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `28556963469423460` (use `str_to_felt("eth/usd")` util in `pontis.core.utils`).
-Then run the following commands, replacing `<ORACLE_CONTROLLER_ADDRESS>` with the address of the Oracle (see above):
+Then run the following commands, replacing `<ORACLE_CONTROLLER_ADDRESS>` with the address of the Oracle Controller contract (see above):
 ```
 starknet call --address <ORACLE_CONTROLLER_ADDRESS> --abi contracts/abi/OracleController.json --function get_value --inputs 28556963469423460
 ```